-Mr. Liu Xiaosong is also the Senior Management of the Group, please refer to page 13 for his resume.
+Mr. Liu Xiaosong and Mr. Lin Qian are also the Senior Management of the Group, please refer to page 13 for their resume.

-The board (the "Board") of directors (the "Directors") presents their report and the audited financial statements of the Group for the year ended 31 December 2016.
+The board (the "Board") of directors (the "Directors") presents their report and the audited financial statements of the Group for the year ended 31 December 2017.